-- intentions.
-That might well not be the case in a more remote and less accessible location or in a settlement lacking, for example, very necessary schooling facilities. - 69.
+- 69. It is recognised by all parties that the proposed developments at issue would both conflict with Policy 1 of the Core Strategy.
+No other position would be tenable.
+They simply do not accord with the policy choice which has been made locally to concentrate development in accordance with a specified hierarchy.
+Oft repeated without good reason, developments such as those proposed would be insupportable in the context of a plan-led system.
+Individually, and more especially cumulatively, the pattern of development sought by the Core Strategy would be eroded, and the object of promoting it would be undermined. - 70.
+However, the underlying rationale of the policy is the achievement, essentially, of a spatial pattern of development that is sustainable and the degree of harm to that aspiration is tempered to a significant degree in the case of these appeals by my conclusions on the previous issue regarding accessibility.
+The conflict with the policy itself is greater than the conflict with its originating intentions.
+That might well not be the case in a more remote and less accessible location or in a settlement lacking, for example, very necessary schooling facilities. - 71.
 Moreover, the strategic land use planning aims of the Council, include, explicitly by virtue of Policy MP of the Core Strategy, the presumption in favour of sustainable development and the triggering of the so-called "tilted balance" by its inability to currently demonstrate a five-year supply of deliverable housing sites, following on from the circumstances anticipated by paragraph 49 of the Framework and the contextual priority to boost significantly the supply of housing as set out in paragraph 47 of that current expression of national policy.
-It thus follows that the weight to be accorded to the planning aim of delivering housing vis-à-vis the planning aim of accordance with a set hierarchy of settlements is increased commensurately. - 70.
-To some extent the weight to be accorded to housing delivery in this context is counter-balanced by Policy V1 of the Local Plan, albeit for the reasons previously given I do not consider that to be particularly effective in that regard. - 71.
-Nevertheless it is necessary to consider the potentially restrictive effect of Local Plan Policy EN4 concerning Areas of Separation, which also gives site-specific effect, within Preston, to Policy 19 of the Core Strategy. - 72.
+It thus follows that the weight to be accorded to the planning aim of delivering housing vis-à-vis the planning aim of accordance with a set hierarchy of settlements is increased commensurately. - 72.
+To some extent the weight to be accorded to housing delivery in this context is counter-balanced by Policy V1 of the Local Plan, albeit for the reasons previously given I do not consider that to be particularly effective in that regard. - 73.
+Nevertheless it is necessary to consider the potentially restrictive effect of Local Plan Policy EN4 concerning Areas of Separation, which also gives site-specific effect, within Preston, to Policy 19 of the Core Strategy. - 74.
 There is no evidence to suggest that EN4 is a policy of restriction equivalent to, for example, Green Belt or comparably restrictive policies set out in Footnote 9 to the Framework.
-I am, however, conscious of the judicial approach in the Supreme Court in the case of Hopkins Homes.
-This is clear that a policy such as EN4 should not be regarded as a policy for the supply of housing rendered out-of-date by inadequate supply by reason of paragraph 49 of the Framework, and the same principle applies to Policy EN1 of the Local Plan, which all parties acknowledge to be offended by the proposals. - 73.
-Although neither the appellants nor the Council consider policy EN4 to be offended by the proposals, that is not a position shared by the Parish Council and concerned residents from the locality including Mr Timothy Brown.
-Whether or not there is conflict with this policy and, if so, the extent to which such conflict would harmfully undermine the strategic land use planning aims of the Council is central to my consideration of this main issue and the ultimate planning balance. - 74.
-First, I am clear that, in essence, policy EN4 is driven by considerations of urban form rather than landscape protection, a point which the relevant witness (for Appellant A), in response to my question on the point, did not dispute. - 75.
-Secondly, I set relatively little store by the submissions of Appellant B suggesting the fact that the emerging Neighbourhood Plan is contemplating housing in the same area of separation is of note.
-The scale and location of the proposal is not comparable, albeit the suggestion does tend to underline the general principle that the Area of Separation, as currently defined on the Local Plan Policies Map, is not necessarily intended to be inviolate.
+I am, however, conscious of the judicial approach in the Supreme Court in the case of Hopkins Homes28.
+This is clear that a policy such as EN4 should not be regarded as a policy for the supply of housing rendered out-of-date by inadequate supply by reason of paragraph 49 of the Framework; and the same principle applies to Policy EN1 of the Local Plan, which all parties acknowledge to be offended by the proposals. - 75.
+Although neither the appellants nor the Council consider policy EN4 to be offended by the proposals, that is not a position shared by the Parish Council and concerned residents from the locality including Mr Timothy Brown.29

+28 CD22

-&lt;sup>28 ID16 and representation dated 04/10/17 from TB Planning
+29 ID16 and representation dated 04/10/17 from TB Planning